The 20 Best Musculocontractural Ehlers-Danlos Syndrome (mcEDS) Doctors Near Me in Maryland, US

 Offers Telehealth

-James Black is a Vascular Surgeon in Baltimore, Maryland.
+James Black is a Vascular Surgeon practicing medicine in Baltimore, Maryland.
 Dr. Black is rated as an Experienced provider by MediFind in the treatment of Musculocontractural Ehlers-Danlos Syndrome (mcEDS).
-His top areas of expertise are Thoracic Aortic Aneurysm, Abdominal Aortic Aneurysm (AAA), Aortic Dissection, Carotid Artery Surgery, and Hernia Surgery.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Thoracic Aortic Aneurysm, Abdominal Aortic Aneurysm (AAA), Aortic Dissection, Carotid Artery Surgery, and Hernia Surgery.
+Dr. Black is board certified in American Board Of Surgery.

 Experienced in Musculocontractural Ehlers-Danlos Syndrome (mcEDS)